emilypa/DataProductsAssignment2/README.md

-# DataProductsAssignment2
+# Data Products Assignment 2
-The second assignment of the Developing Data Products Coursera.
+The first assignment in the Developing Data Products Coursera.To view the compiled HTML code, click on the following link: https://emilypa.github.io/DataProductsAssignment2/